totegi/laravel-head/README.md

 laravel-head
 ============

-This package automate and facilitate management of the `<head></head>` section for your HTML5 layouts with Laravel.
+This package automate and facilitate management of the `<head></head>` section for your HTML5 layouts with Laravel 4.
 It provides utilities for:
  - Meta tags.
  - Link tags.
  - Stylesheets.